Why Kids Love Their Stuffed Animals (Backed by Science) - Baby Chick

 In 2017, the Build-A-Bear Workshop commissioned a study of 2,000 adults, and more than half said they still have their childhood stuffy.
 Nearly one-third of those surveyed said comfort was the first thing they considered when picturing it.1

 Now, as a dad in my mid-30s, I’m watching it happen all over again from a completely different perspective, that of my 2-year-old daughter, Adley.
 She started preschool for the first time in January.
-The first few days of drop-off were difficult, which we anticipated, but it didn’t make it any easier.
+The first few days of drop-off were difficult, as we had anticipated, but that didn’t make it any easier.

 My wife and I began second-guessing ourselves, as I suspect most parents do.
 Is our daughter emotionally ready to be away from us for four hours each day?
 Did we start her in school too soon?
 But after a week, we realized our concerns were unfounded, and she was doing great!